ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Investigating-Firefox-Part-2.md

   ke.lang = n;
 ```

 However, with the Sentry SDK, more infomation could be collected, although there is no evidence to suggest this is ongoing.
-The extension author claims that this data is only used for preformce upgrades.
+The extension author claims that this data is only used for preformance upgrades.

 ```
 lC({